Is inflation in Switzerland really that low?

 What matters is the change from one month to the other.
 This is called monthly inflation.
 And at the end of the year, they also produce a report on the annual inflation.

-Here are the annual results for the last three years:
+Here are the annual results for the some recent years:

 These numbers are really low compared to other countries.
 A negative number means that prices are decreased.
 So, we should be paying less.
 We can correlate this with increased purchasing power if the cost of living has decreased.

-And here is the history of inflation in Switzerland:
+And here is the history of inflation in Switzerland and in the United States:

 The Swiss National Bank (SNB) has two main instruments to work against inflation (or for inflation if it is negative):